 Implementation of Anti-Fraud Measures

-In order to prevent iGaming affiliate fraud, certain measures need to be implemented.
+To prevent iGaming affiliate fraud, certain measures need to be implemented.
 These measures include:

 This is one of the best ways to prevent fraud in iGaming affiliates.
 This means tracking the source of referral traffic and ensuring it is coming from legitimate sources.
 If any suspicious activity is detected, an investigation can be conducted to determine its source and take appropriate action.